 Japan Helps Create Revolutionary New Test to Catch Alzheimer’s Disease

 Diagnosing the chronic, neurodegenerative condition that is Alzheimer’s Disease requires thorough medical assessment that involves many tests to rule out other issues.
-However, a team of Japanese and Australian researchers may have just sped up the process through a simple and affordable blood examination.

 The new test, published in the journal Nature, determines the accumulation of amyloid-beta — protein structures that form plaque in the brain of an individual with Alzheimer’s Disease.